Automattic/themes/inversum/readme.txt

 Rubik
 Copyright 2015 The Rubik Project Authors (https://github.com/googlefonts/rubik)
+License: This Font Software is licensed under the SIL Open Font License, Version 1.1.
+License URI: This license is available with a FAQ at: https://scripts.sil.org/OFL
 Source: http://www.google.com/fonts
-License: This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is available with a FAQ at: https://scripts.sil.org/OFL